Almighty-Finger/CFV_Pack_Sim/README.md

 All list for OG is done expect for PR and Special sets

-adding the rest of G
+adding the rest of G: GBT04
+adding Standard : DBT02

-Revamp the deckbuilder
+~~Revamp the deckbuilder~~

 ~~adding hand sample~~